Look for my new Associated Press column in newspapers nationwide!

 Learn Butchery from Erika Nakamura, July 23rd to 25th!

-For culinary pros looking to sharpen their butchery skills, from July 23rd to 25th, the International Culinary Center’s Soho, NY, school will be hosting a 3-day Butchery Intensive with Erika Nakamura of Lindy & Grundy, the old-fashioned Los Angeles butcher shop which has been making waves with their sustainable, whole-animal approach.The course will cover safety, tools, and proper knife techniques, as well as provide a general overview of whole-animal break down and give students the hands-on opportunity to hone their butchery skills under… more »
+For culinary pros looking to sharpen their butchery skills, from July 23rd to 25th, the International Culinary Center’s Soho, NY, school will be hosting a 3-day Butchery Intensive with Erika Nakamura of Lindy & Grundy, the old-fashioned Los Angeles butcher shop which has been making waves with their sustainable, whole-animal approach.The course will cover safety, tools, and proper knife techniques, as well as provide a general overview of whole-animal break down and give students the hands-on opportunity to hone their… more »

 Season Four of Sara’s Weeknight Meals Starts June 19!